ngneat/ng-standalone-nx/README.md

-## Angular Stanalone Starter with NX
+## Angular Standalone Starter with NX